 “To keep up to date in an ever changing profession like nursing you need to be learning all the time,” Lee explains, “I wanted to study something different and be able to apply new knowledge to my job.
 I also have two children and wanted them to understand that you don't just learn when you are at school.
 Learning is ongoing.”

-With a Degree in nursing, the equivalent of a Post Graduate Diploma in Intensive Care Nursing and a Post Graduate Diploma in Teaching and Assessing (nursing), Lee says she has found distance learning to be the perfect option for both her and her husband, who is currently studying towards a Bachelor of Engineering Technology ( Electrical and Electronic Engineering) through the Open Polytechnic too.
+With a Degree in nursing, the equivalent of a Post Graduate Diploma in Intensive Care Nursing and a Post Graduate Diploma in Teaching and Assessing (nursing), Lee says she has found distance learning to be the perfect option for both her and her husband, who is currently studying towards a degree through the Open Polytechnic too.

 “I can study when and where I like, at 5am, in bed, at work.
 I can fit it in around a busy family.
 I really enjoy distance learning rather than classroom learning as I can plough on and get loads done when I have time, and then be able to pause when life gets busy.
 This time round has been great as I was well in to studying and then we moved to a house that needed completely renovating,” she explains.